 Media: Sea-worn local sandstone rocks (Upper Greensand), pillar drill and various drill bits.

-I had collected these nine strangely uniform sea-worn sandstone rocks a couple of years back from nearby Compton beach.
+I had collected these seven strangely uniform sea-worn sandstone rocks a couple of years back from nearby Compton beach.
 They looked like typographic dashes and to further that, I had in mind drilling an ellipsis (three full stops) into the surface to indicate the pause I had created by extracting them from their natural geological habitat and interrupting the process of wearing further away.

 When the pandemic came, I thought about them again and they took on more gravity as a work to undertake at a time when the whole world was put on hold.
 Each small circular incision made feels both like a collaboration with the stone and a penance.
 The use of a pillar drill and a variety of both suitable and unsuitable drill bits, a slow procedure and a balance of powered device-controlled assistance and hand-eye instinctive judgement.

 Given the nature of the circumstances under which they were created, I intend to deliver the stones back to the sea, to 'unpause' them, when the worst of the virus has passed (aiming for spring 2022).
 Until then they are currently displayed in a purpose built shrine inside the cottage at Ever Garden for the first open season for 2021.